Paresh95/NLP_QA_chatbot/README.md

 ## Key tools used
-- Python: Langchain, Hugging Face Transformers, Sentence Transformers, FAISS, FastAPI
+- Python: Langchain, Hugging Face Transformers, Sentence Transformers, FAISS, FastAPI and more
+- HTML
+- CSS
+- Javascript
 - Docker

 ## How to use?